matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 ### @RequestParam Annotation.

 * In Spring `@RequestParam` annotation is used to map either query parameters or form data.
-* For example, if we want ti get parameters value from an HTTP GET requested URL then we can use `@RequestParam` annotation.
+* For example, if we want to get parameters value from an HTTP GET requested URL then we can use `@RequestParam` annotation.

 ```
 http://localhost:8080/holidays?festival=true&federal=true